Build Process

 Planning for a New Site

 The length of the process can vary greatly, depending on the size of your site, new development requirements, resource availability and the pace at which the deliverables are met in each phase.
-You and your team will participate in a series of planning and working meetings to identify resources, determine site features and functionality, create content, build your pages and launch your site.
-To date, the longest part of the process is creating/finalizing content and building out the new site in Sitefinity.
+You and your team will meet with the CMS team to plan for resource needs, site features and functionality, content creation, building pages and the site launch.
+The longest part of the process is usually creating/finalizing content and building out your new site in Sitefinity.

 The first phase for a new site is the Kickoff/Discovery phase.
 The primary purpose is for our team to understand your needs as well as who your audiences are so we can help create the framework for your new site.